dmilos/BAT/README.md

 # BAT

 Misc BAT files

-- Due to rapid development of erithing do not expec to be up to date.
+- Due to rapid development of everything do not expect to be up to date.